BA (Hons) in Acting

 Evening and weekend work is expected during third year as part of your regular timetable.
 The hours worked during the year may exceed 50 hours a week during production periods.

 Professional development opportunities include seminars with agents, casting directors, directors, actors and other industry professionals, as well as other RADA teams such as Development, Communications and Marketing, and RADA Business.
-There is a period of intense professional development at the end of third year leading up to graduation, as part of your transition into the industry.
-Q&As and graduate forums focus on this transition out of drama school, as part of the resilience strand of the training.

 In the third year students also benefit from the RADA Buddy mentoring scheme.
 This programme supports the transition from student to professional actor with graduate ‘buddies’ providing professional advice, feedback and networking opportunities throughout the final year and beyond.